Otto-J/qwik-cn-docs/docs/src/routes/api/qwik/index.md

 ## createSignal

+> Warning: This API is now obsolete.
+>
+> this is a technology preview

 Creates a signal.

 If the initial state is a function, the function is invoked to calculate the actual initial state.